Six operations for D-cap-modules on rigid analytic spaces: The six operations

-this implies that $\N\widetilde{\otimes}I(K\{\underline{\partial}\})$ is also $f_*$-acyclic.
-Thus we have shown the claim in the case when $\N$ is an injective sheaf in the left heart.\\ \\ If $\N^\bullet$ is bounded below, we can represent it by a complex consisting of injective sheaves, and the desired isomorphism follows directly from the above (noting as in the above that if $\N$ is injective, $\N\widetilde{\otimes}I(K\{\underline{\partial}\})$ is still $f_*$-acyclic).
-More generally, if $\N^\bullet$ is arbitrary, it can be represented by a homotopically injective complex (whose terms are in particular injective sheaves), and we obtain the desired isomorphism by writing $\N^\bullet\widetilde{\otimes}I(K\{\underline{\partial}\})$ as a homotopy limit of its stupid truncations.
-This proves the projection formula and hence the Lemma. \end{proof} This covers a large class of cases (in particular, when $f$ and $g$ are closed embeddings), but not all morphisms in which we might be interested (e.g. quasi-Stein spaces).\\ \\ We also record the following. \begin{lem} Let $f: X\to Y$ be a morphism of rigid analytic $K$-varieties, and let $\M\in \mathrm{Shv}(X, \h{\B}c_K)$ such that there exists an admissible affinoid covering $\mathfrak{U}$ of $X$ satisfying the following for any affinoid subdomain $U$ contained in some $V\in\mathfrak{U}$: \begin{enumerate}[(i)] \item $\mathrm{H}^i(U, \M)=0$ for any $i>0$; \item $\M(U)$ is a pseudo-nuclear space. \end{enumerate} Then the morphism
+Thus we have shown the claim in the case when $\N$ is an injective sheaf in the left heart.

+If $\N^\bullet$ is bounded below, we can represent it by a complex consisting of injective sheaves, and the desired isomorphism follows directly from the above (noting as in the above that if $\N$ is injective, $\N\widetilde{\otimes} K\{\underline{\partial}\}$ is still $f_*$-acyclic).
+More generally, if $\N^\bullet$ is arbitrary, we use the assumption that $f_*$ has finite cohomological dimension to reduce to the case of a bounded below complex.
+This proves the projection formula and hence the Lemma. \end{proof} This covers a large class of cases (in particular, when $f$ and $g$ are closed embeddings), but not all morphisms in which we might be interested (e.g. quasi-Stein spaces).
-is an isomorphism for any $n$. \end{lem} \begin{proof} Suppose without loss of generality that $Y$ is affinoid.
-By the vanishing of higher cohomology on affinoids, it suffices to show that

-is an isomorphism for each $i$ (compare e.g. \cite[tag 03F7]{stacksproj}).\\ Since we assume our spaces to be quasi-paracompact, we can assume that $\mathfrak{U}$ is countable by the argument in \cite[p.
-212]{Boschlectures}.
-Thus Corollary \ref{commutewprod} implies that
+We remark that the additional quasi-compactness assumption was only used to appeal to Lemma \ref{tensoronqcompact}, to ensure that the tensor product commuted with the products involved in a Cech complex.
+It is thus not surprising that we can drop this assumption whenever we can invoke Corollary \ref{commutewprod} instead.

+\begin{lem} Let $X$ be a separated rigid analytic $K$-variety.
+Let $\M\in \mathrm{Shv}(X, \h{\B}c_K)$ and $\B$ be a basis of the topology on $X$, consisting of admissible open affinoid subdomains such that for any $U\in \B$, the following properties hold: \begin{enumerate}[(i)] \item Any affinoid subdomain of $U$ is also in $\B$.
+In particular, $\B$ is closed under finite intersections. \item $\M|_U$ has vanishing higher Cech cohomology with respect to any finite affinoid covering. \item $\M(U)$ is a pseudo-nuclear space of countable type. \end{enumerate} Let $V\subseteq X$ be an admissible open subspace admitting a countable admissible covering by elements of $\B$.
+Then